ChemCryst/crystals/newdocs/interface/menus.rst

 Difabs analysis
 ^^^^^^^^^^^^^^^
 Creates a bit map or contour plot of the ratio of Fo to Fc as a function of diffraction geometry.
-For serial difftactometers with simgle observations of each reflections, the geometrical parameters are the azimuth and declination of the incident and emergent beams.
+For serial difftactometers with single observations of each reflection, the geometrical parameters are the azimuth and declination of the incident and emergent beams.
 |br|\
-With area detector instruments every reflection is generally measured several times at quite different geometrical settings (for example, a pair of equivalent reflections may occur, at different locations, on a simgle image).
+With area detector instruments every reflection is generally measured several times at quite different geometrical settings (for example, a pair of equivalent reflections may occur, at different locations, on a single image).
 The only geometrical features in common for a batch of equivalent reflections (and hence for the merged refelction) are the azimuth and declination of the scattering vector.
 In the original paper the average ratio Fo/Fc was used as the basis for an absorption